-A good pocket flashlight is a very useful thing to have.
-Flashlights can be helpful in all sorts of situations and save the day when there is an emergency.
-Having a flashlight in your pocket at all times means you're never far away from it and can always light up something dark.
+A good pocket flashlight is a very useful thing.
+A flashlight can help in a variety of situations and save the day in the event of an emergency.
+Carrying a flashlight with you means you're never far from it, and you can always illuminate something dark.

-A good pocket flashlight is often part of someone's EDC (Every Day Carry): the things that they take with them everywhere you go.
-For many people, a flashlight can be more useful than a weapon, pen or multi tool.
-Pocket flashlights might be used indoors, either in dark spaces like under sofas or at night, like going to the bathroom without waking up your family.
+A good pocket flashlight is usually part of someone's EDC (every day carry): something they carry with them wherever you go.
+For many people, a flashlight may be more useful than a weapon, pen or multi-tool.
+Pocket torches can be used indoors, whether in dark spaces such as under the sofa, or at night, such as when going to the bathroom without waking up the family.

-Many bright pocket flashlights are also good for outdoor use too.
-For example walking to your car in the evening or finding a path.
-They're also a good safety tool, to ensure an area is safe and to signal to others.
+Many bright pocket torches are also suitable for outdoor use.
+For example, walking to your car at night or finding a path.
+They are also a great safety tool for securing an area and signaling others.

-You might think that only having the brightest pocket flashlight is all that matters.
-Brightness is important but with modern LED technology there are other important factors to consider.
+You might think that having the brightest pocket flashlight is all that matters.
+Brightness is important, but with modern LED technology there are other important factors to consider.

 Size: First off, a pocketable flashlight has to fit in a pocket!
 If it doesn't then it's not going to be part of your EDC and you'll leave it at home.
 You can get smaller lights that fit on a keyring and will fit in a small jeans pocket.
 You can also get medium size pocket flashlights like the IMALENT LD70 that comfortably fit in a larger jeans or trouser pocket and are about 1 inch wide.
 Finally, you can get larger ones - some of the brightest pocket flashlights like the IMALENT MS03 - that just fit in a jeans pocket but might fit better in a jacket.
 These can be about 5 inches long between 1 and 1.5 inches wide.